 In 2006 the author left her position as chair of the music department and dedicated herself to developing the framework for a K-12 service learning initiative that could be rolled-out nationwide.
 This book is the culmination of her work toward that end.

-Sandy lives in upstate New York with her husband Tim, her daughter Charlotte, and their two dogs, Isabella and Oscar.
+Sandy lives in upstate New York with her husband Tim, and their dog Oscar.
 When not working on the service initiative or at the piano, Sandy can be found in her garden, knitting, making jewelry, or taking weekend trips into Manhattan to visit her older daughter, Genevieve.